Prumnopitys: Formerly placed here

+Fossil record

+Fossils of Prumnopitys have been described from the Eocene of Australia, including Prumnopitys tasmanica (Townrow) Greenwood, Prumnopitys lanceolata Greenwood, and Prumnopitys portensis Pole.

 Taxonomy

 Although the genus Prumnopitys was first described in 1861, it was only from 1978 that it was widely distinguished as distinct from the allied genus Podocarpus, despite the marked differences in cone development with different parts of the cone structure becoming fleshy and berry-like.
 Many older texts still have the species listed under Podocarpus.

+In 2019 Christopher N. Page split six species into the new genus Pectinopitys based on morphological and molecular phylogenetic evidence.
+Page found that Prumnopitys and Pectinopitys are most closely related to Sundacarpus.

 The Chilean species for which the correct scientific name is Prumnopitys andina (previously Podocarpus andinus), has been treated by some botanists as Prumnopitys spicata (Molloy & Muñoz-Schick 1999); however this name is illegitimate (Mill & Quinn 2001).

 Several species of Prumnopitys are used for timber, though as they are slow-growing, supplies are very limited and over-cutting has led to some having an unfavourable conservation status.